-Vitamin D Deficiency and Oral Mucositis in Hematopoietic Stem Cell Transplantation: A Cross-Sectional Observation
+Vitamin D and Oral Mucositis in Autologous Hematopoietic Stem Cell Transplantation: A Cross-Sectional Observation

 Backgrounds: One of the most frequent complications of high-dose chemotherapy regimen before hematopoietic stem cell transplantation (HSCT) is oral mucositis (OM).
 Vitamin D (VD) has well-known immunoregulatory, anti-inflammatory, and antioxidant properties.